Ulen, Minnesota: Other organizations

 At a time Ulen hosted clubs such as the Sand Ridge Saddle Club, the Ulen Gun Club, Ulen Good Neighbors Club, the Ulen Commercial Club and the Ulen Study Club.
 Ulen continues to host organizations such as the Ulen Parent Teacher Organization, Ulen Historical Association, and Ulen 4-H Clubs.
 The town as a whole engages in much civic participation and take particular pride in their Historical Association and 4-H Clubs.

 Healthcare

-Stanford Health Ulen Clinic is a Stanford Health Clinic dedicated to providing quality service to Ulen and the surrounding community.
+Sanford Health Ulen Clinic is a Sanford Health Clinic.
 It provides family medicine, radiology, and has laboratories as well as providing immunizations and mammograms.

 Ulen is a large provider for healthcare for senior citizens in the area.
 The Ulen Senior Citizens Center acts as a communal gathering place for senior citizens in Ulen.
 The Viking Manor Nursing Home is another healthcare facility in Ulen for its seniors.
-It is a long term care facility and nursing home.
+It is a long-term care facility and nursing home.
 Viking Manor includes 45 beds for seniors.